Estás utilizando un navegador sin actualizar. Actualiza tu navegador para mejorar tu experiencia y la seguridad.

 8. Tuck into a sharing platter in Newcastle

 Love your puddings?
-Everything on the Valentine’s sharing experience menu at Newcastle’s Leila Lily’s restaurant looks incredible, but it’s the dessert that takes the crown.
-Book a table for two and once you’ve finished your starter and main, you’ll share The Eva Rose Garden.
-Expect a salted caramel heart, edible pistachio soil, and a super-cute candy floss tree.
+Everything on the Vmenu at Newcastle’s Leila Lily’s restaurant looks incredible, but it’s the dessert that takes the crown.
+Book a table for two and once you’ve finished your starter and main, you can tuck into the dessert menu.
+Sounds good to us.

 9. Go boutique bowling in Leicester